Working in San Francisco?

-These agreements can make your expat life in San Francisco a lot easier for you as they regulate how social security contributions between two countries are handled.
-First of all, you are thus protected from paying Social Security taxes on the same income in two countries.
-Moreover, such agreements help you to fill gaps in benefit protection if you have spent a part of your career abroad.
-Your contributions in San Francisco may thus count towards your social security account at home.
+First of all, most agreements protect expats from paying social security taxes on the same income in two countries.
+Moreover, they help fill gaps in benefit protection if you have spent part of your career abroad.
+As such, your contributions in San Francisco may count towards your social security account at home.

-In the business world, Americans tend to be very direct, which can be perceived as aggressive by expats with a different cultural background.
-They don’t like to beat around the bush and try to get the job done as quickly as possible.
-The saying, “time is money”, rings true, even in a laid-back city like San Francisco.
-This does not mean that you should be rude, of course.
+In the business world, Americans tend to be very direct, which might require a bit of an adjustment for expats from other cultural backgrounds.
+There is not much beating around the bush, and most people try to get the job done as quickly as possible.
+Indeed, the saying time is money rings true here, even in a laid-back city like San Francisco.
+Of course, being direct and to the point should not be mistaken for being rude.

-At the same time, you will soon find that the American style of doing business is rather informal.
-Co-workers, business partners, and even your boss may want to be on a first-name basis with you right away.
-Remember that lavish business gifts are not common, though.
-In fact, they can even be perceived as bribery and can get you in a lot of trouble.
+At the same time, you will soon find that the American business culture is rather informal.
+Co-workers, business partners, and even your boss may call you by your first name right away and expect you to do the same.
+Note, though, that lavish business gifts are uncommon.
+In fact, some may perceive them as bribery, which obviously could cause a lot of trouble.